akki2825/akkikek.github.io/_posts/2020-05-29-US-government-take-on-FOSS.md

 > Free software is software that respects your freedom.

-This is a running blog about how the U.S government *uses* and *advocates* Free and Open Source Software.
+This is a running blog on how the U.S government *uses* and *advocates* Free and Open Source Software.

 The [US Department of Defence's (DoD) OSS FAQ](https://dodcio.defense.gov/Open-Source-Software-FAQ/) states, "continuous and broad peer-review, enabled by publicly available source code, improves software reliability and security through the identification and elimination of defects that might otherwise go unrecognized".